-This chapter presents important concepts of the Transport Interface that have not been covered in the previous chapters.
-First, an optional nonblocking (asynchronous) mode for some library calls is described.
-Then, an advanced programming example is presented that defines a server that supports multiple outstanding connect indications and operates in an event-driven manner.
+This section presents important concepts of the Transport Interface that have not been covered in the previous sections.
+First, an optional non-blocking (asynchronous) mode for some library calls is described.
+Then, an advanced programming example is presented that defines a server that supports multiple outstanding connect indications and operates in an event driven manner.